BeoutQ: WTO case, resolution of the conflict

 On 2 October 2018, Qatar filed a case against Saudi Arabia with the World Trade Organization (WTO), citing violations of the TRIPS Agreement.
 The same day, beIN Media Group also initiated an investment arbitration lawsuit against Saudi Arabia seeking US$1 billion in damages, citing beoutQ and other measures that had hindered its ability to do business in the country.

-On 16 June 2020, the WTO issued a 125-page report finding that there was evidence beoutQ was operated out of Saudi Arabia.
-The report found that beoutQ had received assistance from a Saudi-based content distributor, had used the facilities of Arabsat for transmission, and benefitted from promotion by government officials.
-The WTO also found that Saudi Arabia had obstructed beIN Media Group from receiving counsel in the country.
+On 16 June 2020, the WTO panel issued its report concerning Qatar's complaint against Saudi Arabia and it's alleged failure to provide adequate protection of intellectual property rights held by or applied for entities based in Qatar.
+The panel report found that beoutQ had received assistance from a Saudi-based content distributor, had used the facilities of Arabsat for transmission, and benefitted from promotion by government officials.
+The WTO panel also found that Saudi Arabia had obstructed beIN Media Group from receiving counsel in the country.
 On 29 July 2020, Saudi Arabia appealed the ruling, arguing that it contained "serious errors of law and legal interpretation that need to be corrected". beIN then accused the Saudi government of "[lying] to governments and rightsholders across world sport about the WTO ruling" and "appealing a WTO decision that they said they won".

 On 4 January 2021, Qatar and Saudi Arabia agreed to restore their diplomatic ties under a deal brokered by Kuwait and the United States.
 After the resolution, Reuters reported that restaurants in Riyadh had begun to screen beIN Sports programming via satellite, although beIN claimed Saudi Arabia had not yet reinstated its license to broadcast in the country.

 During a hearing of the UK Competition Appeal Tribunal (CAT) in September 2021, a representative of Newcastle United argued that the Premier League was "improperly influenced" from lobbying by beIN Sports and other Premier League clubs in its decision to block the sale, constituting an "unfair application of rules" and "abuse of its position which distorted competition".

 On 6 October 2021, beIN Media Group stated that Saudi Arabia was preparing to lift their ban on beIN Sports.
 The decision was reported to have been a concession in order to expedite approval of the Public Investment Fund's acquisition of Newcastle United, which was officially cleared by the Premier League the next day.
-In January 2022, it was reported that Qatar and Saudi Arabia had mutually agreed to suspend their case with the WTO.
+In January 2022, Qatar and Saudi Arabia mutually agreed to suspend their case with the WTO.